acemod/ACE3/wiki/development/coding-guidelines.md

 All text that will be displayed to a user shall be defined in a `stingtable.xml` file for multi-language support.

 * There will not be any empty stringtable language values.
-* All stringtables will follow the format as specified by Tabler and the translation guidelines from .
+* All stringtables will follow the format as specified by Tabler and the [translation guidelines](http://ace3mod.com/wiki/development/how-to-translate-ace3.html) form .

 ## 2. Macro Usage